 |Operating System||Google Chrome Executable Path|

 |Mac OS X||

-You can specify proxy server information when you start your browser.
+To configure your browser, start a new browser session with proxy server parameters.
 Here's an example that uses the Google Chrome browser:

 This command uses the following Google Chrome flags: